digimakergo/digimakergo.github.io/README.md

-## Progressive CMF

-A Content Management Framework which balances simplicity & flexibility with high performance.
+Digimaker is a Content Management Framework which balances simplicity & flexibility with high performance.
 Written in Golang.

 It will be soon released.
 Stay tuned on [github.com/digimakergo/digimaker](https://github.com/digimakergo/digimaker)